neurospicydev/neurospicydev/README.md

 --------------------------------------------

-I am self-taught and have been actively programming for almost 3 years, and found great interest in Backend Engineering, Networking, Linux and DevOps.
+I am self-taught and have been actively programming for more than 2 years, and found great interest in Backend Engineering, Networking, Linux and DevOps.

 * 🌱  I'm currently learning Kubernetes
 * 🤝  I'm open to collaborating on open-source software projects that welcome newbies.